HGangloff/jax_ffi_experiments/README.md

 ### XLA wrapping

-### Wrapping in XLA

-As indicated in the only two available tutorials on the subject (in the [JAX documentation](https://jax.readthedocs.io/en/latest/ffi.html) and the [XLA documentation](https://openxla.org/xla/custom_call)), we will need to wrap the functions of our library in the XLA *custom call* API.
+As indicated in the two available tutorials on the subject (in the [JAX documentation](https://jax.readthedocs.io/en/latest/ffi.html) and the [XLA documentation](https://openxla.org/xla/custom_call)), we will need to wrap the functions of our library in the XLA *custom call* API.

 We start by downloading the API in three files, `api.h`, `c_api.h`, and `ffi.h`, which we place in `lib/xla/ffi/api/`.
 We then create a function `GibbsSamplerImpl` that will wrap `initialize` and `RunGibbsSampler` available in `gibbs_sampler.h`.
 This wrapping is done using specific objects: `Buffer` (representing `jax.numpy` arrays), `Datatype`, `Error`, `Bind`, and `Attr`.
 These objects act as intermediaries between the `jax.numpy` data structures and C++.
 Their usage is described in the tutorials mentioned above.